 Ubik RMI is similar to the JDK's RMI.
 Yet it differs from it in many ways.
 The following features illustrate how:

-- fast serialization based upon the JBoss Serialization library;
+- super-fast serialization based upon the JBoss Serialization library;

 - automatic fail-over for stubs that are bound into Ubik JNDI - see next section;

 - sticky stubs and stateless stubs (that perform round-robin over the different servers);